 Built from the ground-up, Diablo Immortal will introduce new abilities and techniques not yet seen in a Diablo game.
-While six familiar classes will be present (Barbarian, Demon Hunter, Monk, Necromancer, Crusader and Wizard – with the Witch Doctor notably absent at this stage), they’ll be able to work together in all new ways.
+While six familiar classes will be present (Barbarian, Demon Hunter, Monk, Necromancer, Crusader and Wizard – with the Witch Doctor notably absent at this stage), they’ll be able to work together in all-new ways.

-Abilities will be able to be combined to make cross class co-operative play more exciting.
+Abilities will be able to be combined to make cross-class cooperative play more exciting.
 A Wizard for instance will be able to freeze a foe with ice crystals before firing a beam called the Ray of Frost into the crystal.
 When used individually, the Ray of Frost and ice crystals can only take down one baddie, but if the ray is fired at the crystal, it fragments the beam so it can hit multiple enemies.

 Players will be able to use Ultimate Abilities (charged through repeated basic attacks) and Legendary items in order to enhance their powers and unleash well-timed devastating attacks that could give them the edge in a difficult battle.

-Projectile and melee attacks will also be more clearly directional now—many attacks will include a a directional cone within which to fire them off, which will likely be handy when attempting to trigger the combo moves described earlier.
+Projectile and melee attacks will also be more clearly directional now—many attacks will include a directional cone within which to fire them off, which will likely be handy when attempting to trigger the combo moves described earlier.

 There also seems to be a greater emphasis on environmental and platforming obstacles in Diablo Immortal.
-The gameplay clip showed levels in which players had to abseil down a chasm while battling the forces of darkness, and another where they travelled along what appeared to be a river in a raft, taking on baddies along for the ride.
+The gameplay clip showed levels in which players had to abseil down a chasm while battling the forces of darkness, and another where they traveled along what appeared to be a river in a raft, taking on baddies along for the ride.